minetest/contentdb/app/flatpages/help/non_free.md

 	<figcaption class="figure-caption">Screenshot of the ContentDB Flag Blacklist setting</figcaption>
 </figure>

-In the future, [the `platform_default` flag](/help/content_flags/) will be used to control what content each platforms shows - Android is significantly stricter about mature content.
-You may wish to remove all text from that setting completely, leaving it blank, if you wish to view all content when this happens.
-Currently, [mature content is not permitted on ContentDB](/policy_and_guidance/).
+The [`platform_default` flag](/help/content_flags/) is used to control what content each platforms shows.
+It doesn't hide anything on Desktop, but hides all mature content on Android.
+You may wish to remove all text from that setting completely, leaving it blank.
+See [Content Warnings](/help/content_flags/#content-warnings) for information on mature content.